 Apartment Benefits:

-- Happy with short walks and indoor play.
+- Require short walks and in-house playtime only.

-- Rarely aggressive and get along with kids and other pets.
+- Rarely aggressive and always patient with children and other animals.

 Care Tips:

-- Brush their silky coat 3–4 times a week.
+- Brush their silky coat 3–4 times weekly.

 3. Pug

-- Not big barkers compared to some small breeds.
+- Not finicky barkers for some smaller breeds.

 Care Tips:

-- Prone to obesity — watch calorie intake.
+- Prone to obesity — monitor calorie intake.

 4. Shih-Tzu